 \section{Introduction}

-The study of the renormalization group (RG) is of central importance in studying critical phenomena in statistical mechanics and many-body quantum systems~\cite{kadanoff1966scaling,wilson1975renormalization}.
-The basic idea is to remove the short-range information of a given system while keeping its long-range behavior intact.
-For critical systems, there is a similarity for behaviors at different length scales and, very often, they can be described by a conformal field theory (CFT)~\cite{francesco2012conformal}, which emerges at fixed points of the RG.
+The study of the renormalization group (RG) is of central importance in the study of critical phenomena in statistical mechanics and many-body quantum systems~\cite{kadanoff1966scaling,wilson1975renormalization}.
+The basic idea is to remove the short-range information from a given system while keeping its long-range behavior intact.
+For critical systems, there is a similarity for behaviors at different length scales and, often, they can be described by conformal field theory (CFT)~\cite{francesco2012conformal}, which emerges at fixed points of the RG.
 By studying the perturbative behavior of the RG near fixed points, one can extract useful information about the CFT, such as the central charge, the scaling dimensions of conformal operators, and the operator product expansion (OPE) coefficients between them.

-Tensor network (TN) is a versatile framework for describing strongly correlated systems by encoding the correlation and/or the entanglement structure into mutually-connected tensors.
-It can be used to describe partition functions of classical statistical models and wave functions of quantum many-body ground states and topological order~\cite{cirac2021matrix}, as well as toy models to study conformal field theory and holography~\cite{vidal2007entanglementRenormalization,swingle2012entanglementHolography,bao2015consistency}.
-In particular, tensor network renormalization provides a new perspective of the RG flow, where the properties of the coarse-grained system is being parametrized by a tensor.
-Given the comparison that CFTs are fixed-points of the RG flow when `integrating out' the UV (short-distance) details, it is a natural question whether one can build a correspondence or relationship between the fixed-points tensor and the CFT.
-One particular direction of the above question is whether it is possible to determine the CFT data of a critical lattice system when given the fixed-point tensor from coarse graining the lattice model.
-This question has been asked and dealt with previously using tensor network methods~\cite{milsted2018MeraGeometric, evenbly2016TNRScale, haegeman2013ERRS, zou2020SpinChainOPE, verstraete2008TNSReview, evenbly2013MERA}.
+The tensor network (TN) is a versatile framework for describing strongly correlated systems by encoding the correlation and/or the entanglement structure into mutually connected tensors.
+It can be used to describe partition functions of classical statistical models and wave functions of quantum many-body ground states.
+It can also be used to study topological order~\cite{cirac2021matrix} and, as toy models, to study conformal field theory and holography~\cite{vidal2007entanglementRenormalization,swingle2012entanglementHolography,bao2015consistency}.
+In particular, tensor network renormalization provides a new perspective of the RG flow, where the properties of the coarse-grained system are parametrized by a tensor.
+Given the comparison that CFTs are fixed points of the RG flow when `integrating out' the UV (short-distance) details, it is a natural question whether one can build a correspondence or relationship between the fixed-point tensor and the CFT.
+One particular direction of the above question is whether it is possible to determine the CFT data of a critical lattice system when given the fixed-point tensor from coarse-graining the lattice model.
+This question has previously been asked and discussed using tensor network methods~\cite{milsted2018MeraGeometric, evenbly2016TNRScale, haegeman2013ERRS, zou2020SpinChainOPE, verstraete2008TNSReview, evenbly2013MERA}.